presto-osu/ecoop21/README.md

-This is the release of artifact for the following [paper](http://web.cse.ohio-state.edu/presto/pubs/ecoop21.pdf):
+This is the release of artifacts for the following [paper](http://web.cse.ohio-state.edu/presto/pubs/ecoop21.pdf):

 ```
 @inproceedings{hao-ecoop21,